-Complementing our news coverage, Asia-Pacific Antitrust Review 2019 provides an in-depth and exclusive look at the region.
-Preeminent practitioners have written about antitrust issues in eight jurisdictions, as well as one regional overview for merger control.
-The edition includes updates to 16 chapters and adds two new ones: overviews of antitrust in Malaysia and Korea.
+Complementing our news coverage, Asia-Pacific Antitrust Review 2020 provides an in-depth and exclusive look at the region.
+Preeminent practitioners have written about antitrust issues in nine jurisdictions, as well as one regional overview for merger control.
+The edition includes updates to 16 chapters and adds three new ones: two chapters on merger control in India and Vietnam, and another on leniency in India.
 The authors are unquestionably among the experts in their field within these jurisdictions and the region.

-The volume includes contributions from the chairs of the Australian Competition and Consumer Commission and Korea's Fair Trade Commission, as well as the chief executive of Hong Kong's Competition Commission.
-Other experts look at a range of topics, including cartels and mergers in India and Japan and abuse of dominance in India and China.
+The volume includes contributions from the chairs of the Australian Competition and Consumer Commission and Korea's Fair Trade Commission, as well as the chief executives of Hong Kong's Competition Commission and Singapore's Competition and Consumer Commission.
+Other experts look at a range of subjects, including abuse of dominance and vertical agreements in China and e-commerce in Japan.